Created: March 25, 2026

 ToolDescription

-claim_taskStart work on a task: assigns and transitions to in_progress in one call.
+claim_taskStart work on a specific task: assigns and transitions to in_progress in one call.
 Prevents double-claiming and blocks on unread messages until poll_messages (or explicit override).
 Also accepts tasks pre-assigned to you (status=claimed).

 approve_taskApprove a task in approval_required status.
 Transitions to open/claimed (or blocked if deps unmet).